rootfs/rootfs.github.com/_posts/2015-2-20-Storage-in-Cloud.md

 #### Value

-It is undeniable that storage software from EMC, NetApp, HP, Hitachi, and IBM pride themselves on technologies (and patents) that Cloud storage don't yet have.
+It is undeniable that storage vendors like EMC, NetApp, HP, Hitachi, and IBM pride themselves on technologies (and patents) that Cloud storage don't yet have.
+Their value proposition won't evaporate any time soon.

 ### How does it look like?